Murali-group/Beeline/README.md

 # :honeybee: BEELINE: Benchmarking gEnE reguLatory network Inference from siNgle-cEll transcriptomic data :honeybee:

 This is the main repository for BEELINE.
+The documentation is available at: [https://murali-group.github.io/Beeline/](https://murali-group.github.io/Beeline/).

 Instructions
 - To install docker on Ubuntu 18.04, follow the steps mentioned [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)